muu1205/Malign-or-Benign/README.md

-# Malign-or-Benign
+# Malignant-or-Benign

-Prediciting whether the tumour is malign or benign using RandomForestClassifier and SVM
+Prediciting whether the tumour is malignant or benign using RandomForestClassifier and SVM